Mississippi News

 The sudden increase in cases, one faculty member said, was “chilling.”

-Across Mississippi, and faculty are returning to campus for a spring semester they'd hoped would be close to normal. at the are warning they will bring high case numbers with them.
+Across Mississippi, students and faculty are returning to campus for a spring semester they’d hoped would be close to normal.
+Officials at the Mississippi State Department of Health are warning they will bring high case numbers with them.

 Some schools are taking more precautions than others.
 Jackson State University is moving classes online for the next two weeks, and requiring students to get a negative COVID test before moving into the dorms.